Fiss: A village with a unique charm

 As a matter of fact, this carnival season highlight was declared “Intangible World Cultural Heritage” by the UNESCO in 2011!

 Historical facts about Fiss

 Are you interested in the history of Fiss?
 Then let’s go on a little journey back in time to the early days of the mountain village.
 By the way: It’s not quite clear where the village’s name “Fiss” comes from.
 Probably from the Latin word “Fossa” (ditch) or “Fodia” (pit or pan).
 In 1288, the village was first mentioned in an official document as “Fusse”.

 - In the 1st and 2nd century AD, the Romans conquered the area and called it “Raetia”.

 - Over time, Romans mixed with the local population of Raetians and they gradually turned into the Rhaeto-Romanic people.
 Later, the Baiuvarii, Alemanni and colonists from the Canton of Valais settled in the area and mixed with them as well.

 - The Romans were responsible for certain novelties regarding the building trade: Instead of simple wooden huts, solid and sturdy stone houses were built.

 To this day, Fiss’ history of being a Rhaeto-Romanic Haufendorf is ever-present.
 The 600-year-old centre and its distinctive house entrances are characteristic of the village.

-In 1990, Fiss put a ban on night-time driving.
-From 11pm to 6am, cars have to remain parked.
+In 1990, Fiss put a ban on driving at night.
+From 11pm to 6am, cars must remain parked.
 An exception are holiday guests’ arrivals and departures and locals coming into or leaving the village.

 Holiday guests who have booked their accommodation in the districts of Fisser Höfe or Telfes Höfe are permitted to use their car at night as well – for instance, after an evening event.
-In winter, Fiss additionally offers a pedestrian zone.
+In addition, during the winter season, Fiss offers a pedestrian zone.
 Perfect for a leisurely walk through the village!